-Professor Dauber has served on the boards of directors for Community Legal Services, the Arizona Dispute Resolution Association, the Homeless Legal Assistance Project and the Capital Representation Project, and on the ADR Advisory Board to the Supreme Court of Arizona.
+Professor Dauber has won numerous teaching and service awards, and has served on the boards of directors for Community Legal Services, the Arizona Dispute Resolution Association, the Homeless Legal Assistance Project and the Capital Representation Project, and he was a member of the ADR Advisory Board to the Supreme Court of Arizona.

 Roselle Wissler & Bob Dauber, Court-Connected Arbitration in the Superior Court of Arizona: A Study of Its Performance and Proposed Rule Changes, 2007 J. Disp.
 Resol.
 65 (2007).